-Like any other tool a yard ramp needs to be used correctly or it becomes a liabilty rather than an asset.
-Since ground-to-dock ramps and ground-to-truck ramps are basically simple tools a lot of the safety in it’s correct use is common sense.
+A yard ramp needs to be used correctly or it becomes a liability rather than an asset.
+Since ground-to-dock ramps and ground-to-truck ramps are basically simple tools a lot of the safety and its correct use is common sense.
 But sometimes in the workplace “common sense” is not easy to find…therefore let’s spell out some no-brainers as well as some less obvious best-practices.

 - Manage Incline – Ever piece of equipment has an envelope in which it is designed to work efficiently and safely.
 Industrial forklift trucks measure that as percentage of grade.
 To determine the percent of grade: divide rise by the run of ramp.
 Run is not the length of the ramp.
 The distance horizontally (not along the slope) from the top of the ramp to the bottom.
 Here is a typical calculation regarding a ground-to-dock ramp.